-Ultra-low budget.
-Smith Performance Sprayers makes a bottom of the line 2-gallon unit that cannot handle stains but is fine if you only ever intend to spray a clear water-based sealer.
+First, the ultra-low budget.
+Smith Performance Sprayers (company website) makes a bottom-of-the-line 2-gallon unit that cannot handle stains but is fine if you only ever intend to spray a clear water-based sealer.
 Avoid stains with pigments.

 Smith’s Deck and Home Sprayer is going to get you there.

 A note about Thomson’s Water Seal.
-We strongly recommend that you do not use it.
+I strongly recommend that you do not use it.
 My painter buddies discuss the many customers disappointed about the lack of longevity of this product.
-See our post on the top stains today.
+See my post on the top stains today.

-- 2-gallon sprayer for lawn and garden care, insect control and watering plants.
-Not designed to apply stains.
+- 2-gallon sprayer for lawn and garden care, watering

-- The pump has a high ratio so you need to pump less often.
+- pump has a high ratio so you need to pump less often

 Chapin’s Two Choices